UBC-MDS/DSCI_522_payla_rzitomer/docs/results.md

 Figure 1.
 The frequencies of each of the categorical wine ratings in our dataset.

-As you can see above, the classes are fairly uneven (WineEnthusiast rarely gives a rating of 'Classic' or'Acceptable').
+As you can see above, the classes are fairly uneven (WineEnthusiast rarely gives a rating of 'Classic' or 'Acceptable').

 Data Cleaning and Feature Selection
 ===================================